adityapatwardhan1/logtrack-next/README.md

-# LogTrack Next
+# LogTrack

-LogTrack Next is a log monitoring and anomaly detection system with an optional dashboard built using Streamlit.
+LogTrack is a log monitoring and anomaly detection system with an optional dashboard built using Streamlit.
 This setup focuses on **reproducibility**, using Docker for the PostgreSQL database and a Makefile for all commands.

 ---